Hydrogen: Petrochemical industry

 Large quantities of H2 are used in the "upgrading" of fossil fuels.
 Key consumers of H2 include hydrodesulfurization and hydrocracking.
 Many of these reactions can be classified as hydrogenolysis, i.e., the cleavage of bonds by hydrogen.
 Illustrative is the separation of sulfur from liquid fossil fuels:

 Hydrogenation

 Hydrogenation, the addition of H2 to various substrates, is done on a large scale.
 Hydrogenation of N2 produces ammonia by the Haber process:

 This process consumes a few percent of the energy budget in the entire industry and is the biggest consumer of hydrogen.
 The resulting ammonia is used extensively in fertilizer production; these fertilizers have become essential feedstocks in modern agriculture.
 Hydrogenation is also used to convert unsaturated fats and oils to saturated fats and oils.
 The major application is the production of margarine.
-Methanol is produced by hydrogenation of carbon dioxide; the mixture of hydrogen and carbon dioxide used for this process is known as syngas.
-It is similarly the source of hydrogen in the manufacture of hydrochloric acid.
+Methanol is produced by hydrogenation of carbon dioxide; the mixture of hydrogen and carbon monooxide used for this process is known as syngas.
 H2 is also used as a reducing agent for the conversion of some ores to the metals.